Cnkrru/my-code-repo/README.md

 # my-code-repo
-A record of my code and programming learning journey.
-It may cover various topics, will keep expanding, and is driven by personal interest.
+This is my code repository, which includes multiple areas related to my programming learning journey.
+Anyone who comes across this repository can use it to learn programming at their convenience.
+It will be updated on an ongoing basis as I pursue continuous learning.